urmilshroff/dashboard_reborn/README.md

 [![Issues](https://img.shields.io/github/issues/urmilshroff/dashboard_reborn.svg)](https://github.com/urmilshroff/dashboard_reborn/issues)
 [![License](https://img.shields.io/github/license/urmilshroff/dashboard_reborn.svg)](https://opensource.org/licenses/MIT)

-A very sexy Flutter template-ish app with great focus on UI, design and animations.
-It is written entirely in Dart and built with Flutter, so it can be compiled to run (very smoothly) on both Android and iOS!
+A very sexy app template with great focus on UI, design and animations.
+It is written entirely in Dart and built with Flutter, so it can be compiled to run (very smoothly) on Android, iOS and all other platforms supported by Flutter!

 Note: I am _not_ a UI designer by any means.
-All the animations, colors, layouts, etc. have been made according to what I thought looked "nice and cool", so forgive me for not really following the rules of design.
+All the animations, colors, layouts, etc. have been made according to what I thought looked "nice and cool"🙃

 [<img height="75" width="200" src="./branding/other/google-play-badge.png" alt="Play Store"/>](https://play.google.com/store/apps/details?id=tech.urmilshroff.dashboard_reborn)